pforret/blog.splashing/_topic/hardware/medion.md

 ---
 # Medion

 Medion AG is a German consumer electronics company, and a subsidiary of Chinese multinational  technology company Lenovo.
-The company operates in Europe, the United States, and the Asia-Pacific region.
+The company operates in Europe, Turkey, Asia-Pacific, United States and Australia regions.
 The company's main products are computers and notebooks, but also smartphones, tablet computers,  digital cameras, TVs, refrigerators, toasters, and fitness equipment.

 ## Unsplash photos